 When you are trying to work on your offline music library and the Apple Music library together, then you can feel little overwhelming and confusing.
 And, this confusion even gets wider because of the overlapping between the functions performed by Apple Music and iTunes Match.
-So, if in this you want to sync with iTunes without deleting Apple Music playlist on Mac, then have you ever wondered how your locally saved songs and playlists interact with Apple Music.
+So, if in this you want to sync with iTunes without deleting the Apple Music playlist on Mac, then have you ever wondered how your locally saved songs and playlists interact with Apple Music.

-Generally, if you turn off iCloud Music library, it will delete all your content of Apple Music which is present on your iPhone and can sync your iMac stuff on iPhone.
+Generally, if you turn off the iCloud Music library, it will delete all your content of Apple Music which is present on your iPhone and can sync your iMac stuff on your iPhone.
 However, if you turn on iCloud Music library again, then what will happen?
-Will it keep all your music in the cloud so you can download again or you have to search for everything once again?
+Will it keep all your music in the cloud so you can download it again or you have to search for everything once again?

 In this post, we are going to discuss the various components of Apple Music and how it interacts with the offline music library and how they both can be synced together so that you won’t be lost your music files.

 A Comparison Between Apple Music and iTunes Match

 Before moving further on the topic, it is great if we clear a few basic stuff.
 When you get the subscription of Apple Music, then it will scan up all the songs present on your Mac to see if any of them match with the available songs on Apple Music library.
 Then, the matched songs will be immediately streamed through your Mac or any other Apple device that you are using to sign in to your Apple Music library.
 This service is referred to as iCloud Music Library.